Last updated on January 26th, 2023 at 04:10 pm

-Everything remains pale and same, unless a little change is added to make it all better, new and much more efficient because at the end of the day, is change not the only constant?
-With that been said, the advent of technology and its’ creeping into every sector has brought out major changes and put us at ease, and definitely reduced the manual efforts.
-Advertising sector too has been affected by the same, and a lot of new platforms have come up, owing to the same.
-One such is Exchange Bidding, and another of the same kind, is Header Bidding.
-Until the developing of header bidding, Google dominated the adtech arena and took major advantages of the premium position that it had.
-They selected the very best inventory for themselves, because the same was concealed from every other platform.
+Everything remains pale and same unless a little change is added to make it all better, new and much more efficient because at the end of the day, is change not the only constant?
+With that being said, the advent of technology and its’ creeping into every sector has brought out major changes and put us at ease, and definitely reduced manual efforts.
+The advertising sector to has been affected by the same, and a lot of new platforms have come up, owing to the same.
+One such is Exchange Bidding, and another of the same kind is Header Bidding.
+Until the development of header bidding, Google dominated the adtech arena and took major advantage of the premium position that it had.
+They selected the very best inventory for themselves because the same was concealed from every other platform.
 The advent of Header Bidding has put an end to the umpteenth amount of advantage that Google initially received, and made every bid in the auction, available to everyone.
 This allows publishers to maximize revenue by allowing multiple exchanges to compete equally in a unified auction, where each publisher bids, with the same being visible to everyone, and the highest bid wins.

 Header Bidding is known to be a much cleaner and better tech integration between revenue partners, ad tech companies and publishers relatively.
-One might also have heard of the same as advance bidding or pre-bidding, irrespective, it is an advanced programmatic technique, where publishers offer inventory to a number of ad exchanges simultaneously before making calls to their ad servers.
-The basic idea behind the same, is that by letting a couple of demand sources bid on the same time, publishers may get an opportunity to increase their revenue.
-Exchange bidding on the other hand is Google’s solution to Header Bidding where a selected number of partners are allowed to bid on Google’s partner sites inventory and the highest bid is served to the publishers.
-While, both of them seem quite impressive, unless a complete study is done to evaluate both their pros and cons, one cannot select one.
+One might also have heard of the same as advance bidding or pre-bidding, irrespective, it is an advanced programmatic technique, where publishers offer inventory to several ad exchanges simultaneously before making calls to their ad servers.
+The basic idea behind the same is that by letting a couple of demand sources bid at the same time, publishers may get an opportunity to increase their revenue.
+Exchange bidding on the other hand is Google’s solution to Header Bidding where a selected number of partners are allowed to bid on Google’s partner sites’ inventory and the highest bid is served to the publishers.
+While, both of them seem quite impressive unless a complete study is done to evaluate both their pros and cons, one cannot select one.

 Header Bidding vs Exchange Bidding: The Benefits for Publishers

-The one major benefit of header bidding certainly is that it has done away with the partiality that gave Google excessive profits and laid out all the platforms and buyers on a same, equal level to compete with each other’s bids.
-When the same did not exist, Google remained the undefeated, unbreachable network, while the others had to guess what would bring them profits, putting the latter in utter delusion and disadvantage.
-Well, the ABCs of marketing dictates “Show me the money!” which is what the biggest benefit of header bidding is, that they have immense profits and merely adding a single header bid source can increase yield by 30 percent.
-Other than that, if a publisher combines their inventory with a single SSP, they could sell inventory on a per-impression basis, that would provide them more transparency into the worth of per impressions.
-Exchange bidding allows publishers to compete their inventory with Google’s Exchange bidding partners which have strong hold across America, Europe and other tier one countries.
-The technology stack from the publisher point of view is minimized since Google holds the auction and it is a directly integrated feature of DFP Premium.
+The one major benefit of header bidding certainly is that it has done away with the partiality that gave Google excessive profits and laid out all the platforms and buyers on the same, equal level to compete with each other’s bids.
+When the same did not exist, Google remained the undefeated, unbreachable network, while the others had to guess what would bring them profits, putting the latter at utter delusion and disadvantage.
+Well, the ABCs of marketing dictates “Show me the money!” which is what the biggest benefit of header bidding is, that they have immense profits and merely adding a single header bid source can increase yield by 30 per cent.
+Other than that, if a publisher combines their inventory with a single SSP, they could sell inventory on a per-impression basis, which would provide them more transparency into the worth of per impression.
+Exchange bidding allows publishers to compete for their inventory with Google’s Exchange bidding partners which have a stronghold across America, Europe and another tier one countries.
+The technology stack from the publisher’s point of view is minimized since Google holds the auction and it is a directly integrated feature of DFP Premium.

 Header Bidding vs Exchange Bidding: Ad Network Partners List